alkamapanjwani/libraryManagement/README.md

 [http://alkamarajan.pythonanywhere.com/]

 _NOTE:_
-_1. All the features are available on deployed site except 'Import books from API', as pythonanywhere allows only whitelisted sites to be accessed for free accounts._
+1. _All the features are available on deployed site except 'Import books from API', as pythonanywhere allows only whitelisted sites to be accessed for free accounts._
-_2. Application is running on backwaard compatibility mode on python verion 3.10 and was developed on 3.11_
+2. _Application is running on backwaard compatibility mode on python verion 3.10 and was developed on 3.11_

 ## **Setup**